-Our Whisky Tours commence at either 11am, 2pm or 3pm.
+Our Scotish Whisky Tours commence at either 11am, 2pm or 3pm.

 You have the option to tour 2 whisky distilleries in one 8 hour day in Speyside, Moray (‘the Malt Whisky Country’) or 3 distilleries if you skip lunch!

-Duncan’s specialist Scottish Whisky Tours will escort you to some of the most stunning whisky distilleries in Scotland!
+Duncan’s specialist Whisky Tour Scotland will escort you to some of the most stunning whisky distilleries in Scotland!

 Duncan’s Tours will enable you to see the beautiful Scottish countryside as you enjoy an exciting and unique day tour to some of Scotland’s most famous whisky producers.
 This includes the historic whisky producing town of Moray on the north-east coast, where the industry has helped shape the local land and economy, putting this small town on the international whisky enthusiasts map.

-All of Duncan’s Scottish whisky tours come complete with whisky tasting, transport and tours of these infamous distilleries.
+All of Duncan’s Whisky Tours of Scotland come complete with whisky tasting, transport and tours of these infamous distilleries.
 Our Scottish whisky tours come very highly recommended and can be enjoyed by both whisky aficionados and newbies alike.
 After all, what better way to get a real taste of Scotland, if not by its most famous produce?